cdcogs/SMC_WD2_Fall19/README.md

 # SMC_WD2_Fall19
+### Tuesday Evening, CMD 206
-A repo for the classwork for the Web Design class at Santa Monica College
+A repo for the classwork for the Web Design class at SMC